Elizabeth des Roches is a Wild Waldorf Mama & a Vintage Crafts Explorer.

 Handwork adds so much to a child’s life:

-self-worth because sometimes handwork is incredibly challenging !
+• a sense of self-worth because sometimes handwork is incredibly challenging !

 • a playground of an endless array of beautiful colours, textures & patterns.